How to Clean Car Seats: 9 Easy Tips for Cloth and Leather

 Club soda is great as a stain treatment for fabric upholstery.
 Dip a microfiber cloth in it, leaving it a little bit wetter than the damp cloth you used with the dish soap.

 Instead of scrubbing, you want to blot the cloth on the stain.
 Press it against the stain and hold it for a few seconds.
 This helps the soda penetrate the cloth and lift the stain.
-Do this repeatedly until the stain is gone or until it’s no longer improving.
+Do this repeatedly until the stain is gone or until it’s stopped getting any better.

 You can also use a spray bottle to spritz the soda onto stains.
-Give it a moment and then start dabbing with your cloth.
-Towel up any excess moisture and allow the cloth to dry.
+Give it a minute or two to soak in and then start dabbing with your cloth.
+Towel up any excess moisture and let the cloth dry.

-You can also scrub gently with a brush (toothbrush will work, as will a shoe cleaning brush) to see if that gets more of the stain out.
+You can also scrub gently with a brush (a toothbrush or a shoe cleaning brush work well for this) to see if that gets more of the stain out.

 4. Alcohol for vinyl or leather seats

 If you have vinyl or leather seats, you should dip a cotton ball in alcohol and dab it against the stain for a few seconds.
-Once this has begun to lift the stain, you can switch to dish soap and water to completely remove it.
+Once this has begun to lift the stain, you can switch to dish soap and water to do the rest.

 5. Still got stains?
 Try baking soda